To create a new Typefi Section:

 - In the Pages tab:

 - Click the Repeat Last Master checkbox to select or deselect the option.
-When selected, the last master page defined in the Typefi Section will continue to be applied as pages are added during the automated composition process.
+When selected, the last parent page defined in the Typefi Section will continue to be applied as pages are added during the automated composition process.
 It is selected by default.

 - In the Page Numbering area: